 Also, by pulsing the veggie mixture a bit before stirring it into the beef, you’ll get a finer texture and the meatballs will be even more tender and juicy.
 If you don’t have one, they’ll still totally work.

-Also, cookie scoop makes getting perfectly-sized meatballs a cinch.
+Also, cookie scoop makes getting perfectly-sized paleo meatballs a cinch.
 I don’t love handling raw meat and this minimizes the amount of time I have to get my hands in the mix.

 Likewise, if you have leftovers and want to freeze them, it works like a charm.

 If you’d like to substitute ground chicken or turkey in place of the beef, it will work just fine!
 I don’t personally care for ground turkey, but I love these with chicken, too.
 Also, if you’re not paleo or doing Whole30, I have no doubt these would be amazing sprinkled with mozzarella or parmesan.

 Be sure to squeeze some of the liquid out of your zucchini in paper towels or a clean kitchen towel.
-This will give your meatballs the very best texture.
+This will give your paleo meatballs the very best texture.

 Like this recipe?
 You might also like: